 Many different factors can bring on issues with your air conditioner’s compressor.
 Blown fuses, for example, are a common culprit.
 Blown fuses can often occur due to breaker trips.
 Other factors that often lead to compressor problems include burnt wiring or faulty motor overload protectors.
 It isn’t uncommon for problems with compressors to denote significant levels of internal destruction.

 DIY AC Compressor Troubleshooting

 If neither are running, turn the circuit breaker off for about a minute.
 Turn it back on and make sure the outdoor service switch is on and running.
-If this doesn’t fix the problem, check both the AC compressor condensing coil and fan to make sure there are no obstructions or blockage preventing it from operating properly.
+If this doesn’t fix the problem, check both the AC compressor condensing coil and fan to make sure there are no obstructions or blockages preventing it proper operation.

 Call Blair’s Air for AC Compressor Repair

 If you’ve tried everything and have had it with odd sounds and no cold air, you don’t have to tolerate discomfort any longer.
 Blair’s Air Conditioning and Heating is a reputable HVAC company that caters to businesses and residences located in the Clearwater, Fla. region and surrounding Tampa Bay community.
 We’re a proud family-run company that has been providing area residents with cooling comfort and relief since 1974.

 We specialize in all types of air conditioning repair services and AC installation.
 If you think there may be trouble with your AC compressor, contact our team of trained technicians at Blair’s Air Conditioning and Heating as soon as possible to make an appointment for reliable repair work.
 We have a staff of seasoned, knowledgeable, dedicated and driven cooling technicians who are ready and waiting to bring you immediate relief.